 - Tragic Hero: An excellent Night Raider who turned evil and ultimately lost everything, including his memories because of a deep seated desire for power.

 - What You Are in the Dark: A flashback in episode 18 showed Dark Mephisto pointing out to Mizorogi that deep down he enjoyed destroying Space Beasts.

-- We Can Rule Together: To Nagi, whom he view as the only person on an equal level with him and thus frequently ask her to join him in the dark side.
+- We Can Rule Together: To Nagi, whom he views as the only person on an equal level with him.
+Unfortunately for him, her hatred for the Space Beasts ensures otherwise..

 - Would Hit a Girl: Or rather shoot.
 He killed Riko Saida in cold blood.

 - Would Hurt a Child: Had Nosferu attack a family with two children.

 An officer for the Memory Police who fell under the influence of Unknown Hand.
 The enigmatic entity turned him into a clone of Dark Mephisto, sending out the corrupted man to kill and replace Mizorogi after he is arrested by TLT during the Banpira incident.